Franklin, TN Divorce Attorney

 In TN, there is a mandatory waiting period before a judge can act on a legal separation case.
 The waiting period is 60 days if there are no minor children or 90 days if there are.
 During this time, spouses should negotiate the terms of their separation agreement.

-Have additional questions regarding legal separation in TN?
-Reach out to our experienced Franklin separation lawyers online to learn more.
+Have additional questions regarding legal separation in Tennessee?
+Contact our knowledgeable Franklin separation lawyers online to learn more.

 Mediation and Collaborative Divorce